seaplane-io/seaplane-demos/hello-world/README.md

 To deploy follow these steps.
 We assume you have Seaplane installed on your machine.
 You can do so by running `pip3 install seaplane`

-- Open `main.py` and replace the Seaplane API key placeholders with your keys.
+- Open `.env` and replace the "<YOUR-SEAPLANE-API-KEY>" placeholder with your key.
 - In the main `hello-world` directory, run `poetry install`.
 - Then run `seaplane deploy` to deploy the app.